Top Chelsea star reportedly wants to leave after Alonso was named new boss

-Joao Pedro Reportedly Eyes Barcelona Exit as Xabi Alonso Faces Major Chelsea Transfer Decision
+Joao Pedro Reportedly Eyes Barcelona Move as Xabi Alonso Faces Major Chelsea Transfer Decision

 - Joao Pedro is reportedly keen on joining Barcelona despite enjoying a superb debut season at Chelsea